ComPWA/ampform/doc/contribute.rst

   tox

-This command will run :code:`pytest`, check for :ref:`test coverage
-<contribute:Test coverage>`, build the documentation, and verify
-cross-references in the documentation and the API.
+This command will run :code:`pytest`, check for test coverage, build the documentation, and verify cross-references in the documentation and the API.
 It's especially recommended to *run tox before submitting a pull request!*

 More specialized :code:`tox` tests are defined in the `tox.ini
 <https://github.com/ComPWA/expertsystem/blob/master/tox.ini>`__ file, under